civicrm/civicrm-dev-docs/docs/dev-tools/debugging.md

 ## Viewing log files

-CiviCRM's log files are stored in the `civicrm/ConfigAndLog` directory (below the `files` directory in Drupal sites, and below the `media` directory in Joomla sites and under `wp-content/plugins/files/` directory in Wordpress).
+CiviCRM's log files are stored in the `ConfigAndLog` directory within CiviCRM's local file storage (see [the File System documentation](../basics/filesystem.md) for details on your CMS).
 Most runtime errors are logged here, as well as data that you explicitly write to log using the `CRM_Core_Error::debug log=true` parameter.